 Ensure Resident Convenience

 Modern residents expect modern convenience and are willing to pay for it.
 In fact, 92% of residents say convenience matters.5 Invest in renovations that make life easier for your residents.
-Technology renovations like smart lighting, smart thermostats, and keyless door locks are relatively low in cost, but they can increase rents by $25 per month per unit.6
+We are seeing owners push rents $25 to $40 per month for a base system of smart locks, thermostats, and leak sensors, and $100 to $300 for more robust offerings like lights, shades, and voice control.6

 Convenience amenities like on-site fitness centers, business centers, and package holding areas attract residents.
 Some amenities like covered parking and laundry services even produce additional revenue through service fees.
 Invest in renovations that build resident goodwill with added convenience.